 Groundwork laid for an interstate high-speed rail corridor authority

 Significantly, the transportation appropriations bill will fund a signature policy priority of Governor Jay Inslee (D-Washington) to study what it would take to set up an interstate high-speed rail corridor authority.
 Up to $895,000 is authorized for the effort with $224,000 in direct state appropriations from the Multimodal Transportation Account.
 Another $671,000 will need to come from other partners like the Province of British Columbia, State of Oregon, and business interests–the core high-speed route is envisioned as linking the corridor from Portland to Vancouver, B.C., boosting business throughout.
 The state appropriation will not be released until funding from other partners is released, but it seems likely that the funding will come through.
-The governor, however, had request several million dollars more for the effort.
+The governor, however, had requested several million dollars more for the effort.

 Assuming the funding is formally secured in the coming months, the Washington State Department of Transportation (WSDOT) will be charged with the following tasks through 2020: